-At AWS Community GameDay 2026, a DNS data exfiltration challenge revealed a critical blind spot in AWS network monitoring.
-While instinct points to VPC Flow Logs for network investigations, DNS queries to the VPC resolver at 169.254.169.253 are handled by the hypervisor before reaching the ENI, making them completely invisible to Flow Logs.
+At AWS Community GameDay 2026, a DNS data exfiltration challenge revealed a critical blind spot: VPC Flow Logs cannot capture DNS traffic because queries to the VPC resolver at 169.254.169.253 are intercepted by the AWS hypervisor before reaching the network interface.
+Route 53 Resolver Query Logs are the only AWS-native tool that captures this traffic and should be enabled by default across all VPCs.

 Want to be the hero of cloud?